 Not every flash drive out there can be used with a Mac computer right out of the box.
 Some flash drives have to be formatted first before you can store files on them.
-In this article, we are taking a closer look at the Disk Utility, which comes with all recent versions of the Mac OS X operating system and how you can use it to format USB drive on Mac.
+In this article, we are taking a closer look at the Disk Utility, which comes with all recent versions of the Mac OS X operating system, and how you can use it to format a USB drive on a Mac.

-Format Flash Drive Mac with Disk Utility
+Format Flash Drive Mac With Disk Utility

 Your Mac computer comes with a handy utility appropriately called Disk Utility, which can be used to format any storage device.
 To use it: